We are now in-network with Highmark / BlueCross BlueShield. Contact us to learn more.

 Start Your Path to a More Peaceful Tomorrow

 You don’t have to let anxiety dictate your life.
 With the right treatment, support, and resources, you can manage your symptoms and lead a more peaceful life.
-Our Mental Health Program is located in Easton, PA and offers various levels of care on an outpatient basis to help individuals manage their anxiety and lead fulfilling, productive lives.
+Our Mental Health Program for Anxiety Treatment in Lehigh Valley, PA is located in Easton, PA and offers various levels of care on an outpatient basis to help individuals manage their anxiety and lead fulfilling, productive lives.
 Start your journey toward recovery today by contacting Recovery Cove at 484-549-COVE.

 Reach Out Today